-Verity Election Management allows users with the Administrator role to import and manage election definitions.
+Verity Election Management allows users with the Administrator role to importand manage election definitions.
 Imported election definitions are available through the Elections chevron in Build.
 Users can also delete, archive, and manage the election definitions.

-Verity User Management enables users with the correct role and permissions to create and manage user accounts within the Verity Voting system for the local workstation in a standalone configuration, or for the network in a networked configuration.
+Verity User Manager enables users with the correct role and permissions to create and manage user accounts within the Verity Voting system for the local workstation in a standalone configuration, or for the network in a networked configuration.

-Verity Desktop enables users, with the correct roles, to set the workstations' date and time, gather Verity application hash codes (in order to validate the correctness of the installed applications), and access to the Windows desktop.
+Verity Desktop enables users with the correct roles to set the workstations' date and time, gather Verity application hash codes (in order to validate the correctness of the installed applications), and access to Windows desktop.

 Verity Data provides the user with controls for entering and proofing data and audio.
-Verity Data also performs validation on the exported information to ensure that it is ready for use in Verity Build.
+Verity Data also performs validation on the exported information to ensure that it will successfully import into Verity Build.

-Verity Build opens the election to proof data, view reports, and print ballots, and allows for configuring and programming the Verity Scan digital scanners, Verity Touch Writer BMD, Verity Controller/Touch Writer Duo BMD devices, and Verity Print as well as producing the election definition and auditing reports.
+Verity Build opens the election to proof data, view reports, and print ballots, and allows for configuring and programming the Verity Scan digital scanners, and Verity Touch Writer and Controller/Touch Writer Duo BMD devices, Verity Print, as well as producing the election definition and auditing reports.

 Verity Central is a high-speed, central digital ballot scanning system used for high-volume processing of ballots (such as vote by mail).
-Verity Central is based on COTS scanning hardware coupled with custom Hart-developed ballot processing application software which resides on an attached workstation.
+The unit is based on COTS scanning hardware coupled with custom Hart-developed ballot processing application software which resides on an attached workstation.